adithyask0205/pcap/README.md

 # PCAP Analysis Tools

-This folder contains C++ programs for analyzing and processing network packet capture (PCAP) files, specifically focusing on TCP and FTP traffic.
-Each program demonstrates different approaches to parsing and exporting packet data.
+This repository contains C++ programs for analyzing and processing network packet capture (PCAP) files, focusing on TCP and FTP traffic.

 ## File Descriptions